 This comprehensive roadmap outlines ten essential steps to help you get started on building or updating your organization’s integrated information plan.
 Use it as a guide in assessing your organization’s information priorities and turn governance and retention plans into reality.

 As with any initiative, you have to start somewhere.
 In this case, where you want to build a strategic roadmap and a comprehensive information management plan, you need to begin by outlining what your driving influences and desired outcomes are and work backward from there.
 To do this, you need to understand the people, processes, and goals affecting the information management plan to determine how you’ll arrive at your final destination on time and on budget.

-Your organization could be paper-intensive, digital-first or somewhere in between.
+Your organization could be paper-intensive, digital-first, or somewhere in between.
 Assessing your format types and associated content will establish what you have to work with and where the gaps are so you can begin to plan for those according to priorities and goals.

 Successful outcomes require strategic oversight with a clear understanding of competing needs and priorities across the organization.
-In this step, you should consider what skills and time you can dedicate to the project, what resources are available in-house and enlist the help of experts when needed and with designated budget.
+In this step, you should consider what skills and time you can dedicate to the project, what resources are available in-house, and enlist the help of experts when needed and with a designated budget.

 Regardless of how you store your information, retrieval is the trickiest part to master.
-Make the development, mapping and application of a consistent taxonomy and metadata schema a project priority to ensure project and future process success.
+Make the development, mapping, and application of a consistent taxonomy and metadata schema a project priority to ensure project and future process success.